blell1/Flixster/README.md

 Flix is an app that allows users to browse movies from the [The Movie Database API](http://docs.themoviedb.apiary.io/#).

 📝 `NOTE - PASTE PART 2 SNIPPET HERE:` Paste the README template for part 2 of this assignment here at the top.
 This will show a history of your development process, which users stories you completed and how your app looked and functioned at each step.
+### User Stories

+#### REQUIRED (10pts)

+- [X] (8pts) Expose details of movie (ratings using RatingBar, popularity, and synopsis) in a separate activity.
+- [X] (2pts) Allow video posts to be played in full-screen using the YouTubePlayerView.

+#### BONUS

+- [ ] Trailers for popular movies are played automatically when the movie is selected (1 point).
+- [ ] When clicking on a popular movie (i.e. a movie voted for more than 5 stars) the video should be played immediately.
+- [ ] Less popular videos rely on the detailed page should show an image preview that can initiate playing a YouTube video.
+- [ ] Add a play icon overlay to popular movies to indicate that the movie can be played (1 point).
+- [ ] Apply the popular ButterKnife annotation library to reduce view boilerplate.
+(1 point)
+- [ ] Add a rounded corners for the images using the Glide transformations.
+(1 point)

+### Notes
+Describe any challenges encountered while building the app.
+I accidentally added a few extra letters a library i was supposed to include, and when i went to post my error as a question on the discussion board, i forgot to actually hit "post" and went to bed without actually posting the question, and didn't notice until late the next day.
+Everything else was fine though.
 ---

 ## Flix Part 1